-I have the best, most effective tip on how to remove pine sap off your hands and tools.
+I have the best, most effective and genius tip on how to remove pine sap off your hands and tools.
+And who knew all you have to do is walk in your pantry for the solution?!!

 There are so many suggestions on the internet on how to get pine sap off your hands and tools.
 Everything from special soaps I’ve never heard of, to hand sanitizer, and one article even suggested goo gone.